Flute Music

 This sample of Brian Morgan playing the flute (with Joe Doyle accompanying him on bouzouki) was recorded by Martin Doyle in April 2013.
 Brian, a left-handed player from Corofin in County Clare, is playing a Martin Doyle six key flute made from Brazilian rosewood.
 A photo of Brian's flute can be viewed here »

-Tunes: The Bush In Bloom, Lady Ann Montgomery and Maud Millar (all reels).
+Below: The tunes are The Bush In Bloom, Lady Ann Montgomery and Maud Millar (all reels).

 Gerry O'Donnell